 There are many, but here are five ways collagen can boost your health:

-- Promotes beautiful skin – Collagen is one of the primary structural elements of skin.
-By providing your body with supplemental collagen, you’re giving it the building blocks (amino acids) it needs to produce enough of it.
-Supplemental collagen has been shown to help improve skin elasticity, reduce wrinkling and may even protect against the aging effects of sunlight.
+Collagen is one of the primary structural elements of skin.
+By providing your body with supplemental collagen protein, you’re giving it the building blocks (amino acids) it needs to produce enough of your own.
+Supplemental collagen has been shown to help improve skin elasticity [source] and hydration [source], reduce wrinkling [source], and may even protect from the aging effects of sunlight [source].

-- Boosts metabolism – Collagen is a rich source of the amino acid glycine, which helps convert glucose into energy that feeds muscle cells.
+Collagen is a rich source of the amino acid glycine [source], which helps convert glucose into the energy that feeds muscle cells.
 Increasing lean muscle mass increases your metabolism!

-- Keeps you calm and helps you sleep – Glycine is also helpful in decreasing anxiety and promoting mental calmness.
-Studies show that taking 3 grams of glycine (found in a 20 gram serving of collagen) before bed improves the quality of your sleep.
+Glycine is also helpful in decreasing anxiety and promoting mental calmness.
+Studies show that taking 3 grams of glycine (found in a 20-gram serving of collagen) before bed improves the quality of sleep [source].

 Who can benefit from collagen supplementation?

-Anyone looking for a clean and pure protein powder with health, beauty and anti-aging benefits.
-As we get older, the production of collagen begins to slow down and cell structures start losing their strength.
-Collagen provides the amino acids your body needs to produce youthful skin, beautiful hair, strong nails and healthy joints.
+Anyone looking for a clean and pure protein powder with health, beauty, and anti-aging benefits can expect some benefits from taking collagen supplements.
+As we get older, collagen production begins to slow down, and cell structures start losing their strength.

 What are the easiest ways to incorporate collagen peptides into my diet?

 Roasts with lots of connective tissue will also produce meat and broth full of gelatin if you cook them low and slow, like in a slow cooker.
-Collagen-rich cuts like chuck roast and shanks are perfect for this.
+Chuck roast and shanks are collagen-rich cuts that are perfect for this.

-Or add a scoop or two of collagen peptides to your daily drinks or meals–even easier!
+Try adding a scoop or two of collagen peptides to your daily drinks or meals.
 Here are some simple serving suggestions:

-- Butter coffee – Combine 1 cup of freshly brewed coffee + 1 tablespoon of grass-fed ghee or coconut oil + 1 scoop Vital Proteins collagen peptides + 1 teaspoon of cinnamon + 1 teaspoon of vanilla extract + a pinch of sea salt in a blender and blend on high for 30–60 seconds until frothy.
+Butter coffee – Combine 1 cup of freshly brewed coffee + 1 tablespoon of grass-fed ghee or coconut oil + 1 scoop of collagen peptides + 1 teaspoon of cinnamon + 1 teaspoon of vanilla extract + a pinch of sea salt in a blender, and blend on high for 30–60 seconds until frothy.
 You can also stir collagen into a plain cup of coffee or tea.

-- Soups – Add a scoop to a pureed vegetable soup for light and clean dinner.
+Soups – Add a scoop to a pureed vegetable soup for a light and clean dinner.